HenrikLeutscher/JS2-CA-Snazzy-Henrik-Leutscher/README.md

 npm run start
 ```

-Open the app on your browser:
+Open the app in your browser:
 ```bash
 http://localhost:3000
 ```